supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Fixes
  - Scrolling down the profiles list will no longer cover the top of the window
+ - The Last Played property of a profile now says "Never" instead of being blank if the profile has never been played
  - Closing the window to name a new profile no longer creates a new profile
  - Closing the profile path explorer no longer creates a new profile with no mods path